ryanstocks00/positron-cross-section/README.rst

 Positron Cross Section Analysis
 ===============================

-This is a python application that allows the analysis and plotting of positron cross sections
+This is a python application that assists with the analysis and plotting of positron cross sections

 |pre-commit|